Resources

 Pdf, Web pages

-This self-assessment tool assists colleges and providers in the further education and skills (FE) sector in England to review their Prevent responsibilities.
-This tool helps providers to understand how well embedded their policies and practices are, and to encourage a cycle of continuous review and improvement.
-The tool has been designed to assist the FE sector to […]
+This self-assessment template assists colleges and providers in the further education and skills (FE) sector in England to review their Prevent responsibilities.
+This template helps providers to understand how well embedded their policies and practices are, and to encourage a cycle of continuous review and improvement.
+The tool has been designed to assist the FE sector […]

 Age group: